-The rim lights job is to create separation between your subject and the background as well as drawing attention to the subject.
+The rim light’s job is to create separation between your subject and the background as well as draw attention to the subject.

 A good way to think about this is to imagine you are painting your subject and you want to draw attention to it using lighting.
 You would use brighter colors on the edges (rim lights) of your artwork for separation.

-This same concept can be applied in photography.
+This same concept can be applied to photography.

 The best way to learn how to use rim lights effectively is to practice and experiment with them on different subjects.